 Welcome back to the second installment of "How Your Diet Is Slowly Killing You (And All of Us)."
 Isn't it exciting?!
 If you missed the first installment, you can check it out here.

 First of all, I know there is a lot of conflicting information out there and it can be very overwhelming at times.
 That is why I urge you to check out NutritionFacts.org which is a non-profit organization that aims to unbiasedly deliver the latest in nutrition related research in an easy to understand science-based format.
-There are so many health myths and misleading information out there mostly from “research” funded by those industries whom benefit from it, so I urge you to take those with a grain of salt and not fall for their cherry-picked results.
+There are so many health myths and misleading information out there mostly from research funded by those industries whom benefit from it, so I urge you to take those with a grain of salt.

 The Dietary Guidelines Advisory Committee is full of members with conflicts of interest from the Sugar Association, McDonald's Corp.'s Global Advisory Council on Healthy Lifestyles, Danon Institute, National Dairy Council, Mars Inc., National Dairy Board, Coca-Cola's Beverages Institute for Health and Wellness, American Meat Institute, American Egg Board, etc.